 The council by ordinance may adopt an Administrative Code providing for such administrative procedures as it may determine and for the administrative organization of city government.
-Said Administrative Code shall be adopted or amended by a vote of not less than two-thirds (2/3) of the members of council.
+Said members of council.
 Provisions of the Administrative Code shall take precedence over any ordinance or resolution, except that council by two-thirds (2/3) vote may exempt such from the effects of the supremacy of the Administrative Code where the subject matter of such ordinance or resolution deals with procedural rather than organizational matters.
 Such ordinance or resolution shall specifically state that it is exempt from the Administrative Code.
+(Amended 11-5-74.)
 Sec.
 99. General powers and duties of administrative departments.

-- Under the direction of the mayor, a department director shall have all powers and duties connected with and incident to the appointment, regulation, and government of the director's department, except as otherwise provided by charter or ordinance. - 20 (Amended 11-5-74; 11-3-98.)
+Under the direction of the mayor, a department director shall have all powers and duties connected with and incident to the appointment, regulation, and government of the director's department, except as otherwise provided by charter or ordinance.
+(Amended 11-5-74; 11-3-98.)
+13